 We also note that in some cases we have high spin measurements for some slow-rotating black holes with high inclination $i=70^{\circ}$.
 A more detailed study of those cases shows that their $\chi^2$ has the absolute minimum at $a_* = 0.998$ (which is the maximum value of the black hole spin allowed by the model), but there is also a local minimum with a slightly higher $\chi^2$ around the actual value of the spin parameter of the black hole of the simulation.
-For example, Fig.~\ref{contour_a_500} corresponds to the case shown in Fig.~\ref{nustar_h_4_30ks_powerlaw_lampost} with input spin $a_*^{\rm input} = 0.5$.
+For example, Fig.~\ref{contour_a_500} corresponds to the case shown in the top left panel of Fig.~\ref{nustar_30ks_lampost} with input spin $a_*^{\rm in} = 0.5$.
+Note that the input parameters are normally recovered well with the possible exception of the black hole spin parameter, so parameter degeneracy may only be between the spin parameter and the parameters related to the emissivity profile.
 The XSPEC {\tt error} command calculated a 90\% confidence interval around a high-spin absolute minimum.
 However, a local minimum also exists near the input spin value at the 2$\sigma$ (95.45\%) confidence level.
 Furthermore, at the 3$\sigma$ (99.73\%) level, the spin measurement spans a wide range and indicate a very broad confidence interval.
-This behavior is similar to the nearby case with $a_*^{\rm input} = 0.4$ in Fig.~\ref{nustar_h_4_30ks_powerlaw_lampost}.
+This behavior is similar to the nearby case with $a_*^{\rm in} = 0.4$.